 Tips for first time car insurance buyers

 Getting car insurance for the first time?
-Here is what to know about policy terms, coverage and potential discounts and savings.
+Here is what to know about policy terms, coverage and potential discounts.

-Buying a car can be exciting — and a little bit scary.
+Buying a vehicle can be exciting — and a little bit scary.
 The same goes with getting car insurance for the first time, all on your own.
-There's responsibility — deciding what coverage and deductibles you want and need, to name just two examples — and freedom as you move from a parent or caregiver's policy to one that's all your own.
+There's responsibility — deciding what coverage and deductibles you want and need, to name just two examples — and a sense of independence as you move from a parent or caregiver's policy to one that's all your own.
 There's also the potential to make mistakes.

-The first thing to understand about car insurance is that there are a variety of factors that can influence coverage and cost.
+The first thing to understand about auto insurance is that there are a variety of factors that can influence coverage and cost.
 Age, marital status and home ownership are just three determining factors.
-And what kind of coverage (and deductible) you want should an accident happen may also help you determine the policy and parameters you choose.
-Here are some things to consider when you are getting car insurance for the first time.
+A Personal Price Plan™ helps you create an affordable price (just for you).1 Here are questions to ask your State Farm® agent about coverage and discounts as well as the paperwork you may need to establish your own auto insurance policy.

-Ask your insurance company about the types of auto coverage that are available.
+Your agent can explain the types of available coverages.
 These typically include options such as liability, uninsured motorist coverage, collision and comprehensive.
 When it comes to vehicle insurance, each state sets its own limits on what's required and what's optional.
 In addition, if you have a loan on your vehicle, your lender may specify insurance requirements, too.

-Some may be familiar to you and others may be new, but the insurance company will be able to walk you through the insurance ins and outs.
-Starters include:
+Some auto insurance terms may be familiar to you and others may be new, but your agent will be able to walk you through those insurance ins and outs.
+Typical terms include:

-- Deductible - What you’re responsible for paying after an accident.
+- Deductible – The amount you are responsible to pay after an accident.

 - Exclusions and limitations – What insurance does and does not cover.

-To establish your own car insurance, you might need to provide:
+To establish your own auto insurance, you'll need: